Guides

 Overview

 Klarefi sends signed, versioned domain events for intake, case, review, document, and webhook delivery activity.
-Webhooks are useful in both system_of_action and system_of_intelligence integrations.
+Use webhooks to learn when a Hosted Intake case changes, then read the current case from the API.

 All webhook deliveries are sent to registered endpoints and signed with HMAC-SHA256.
 Per-request webhook URLs are rejected; configure endpoint URLs in the dashboard so delivery policy, retries, and signing secrets stay consistent.